How to Move a Hot Tub

 Now that your tub has made its way to its new home, you can begin reinstalling the tub.

-Start by cleaning the hot tub, refilling it with water, sanitizing it with the right cleaners and plugging it back in.
+- Sanitize it with the right cleaners before plugging it back in.

 Hot Tub Moving Tips

-- Jacking up a hot tub: If you choose this method, you will need a few helpers.
-Begin by lifting one end of the hot tub with just manpower or using a car jack.
-Next, slide 4 x 4 boards or fence posts under.
+- If you choose this method, get a few helpers.
+Begin by lifting one end of the hot tub using a car jack.
+Next, slide 4 x 4 boards or fence posts under the tub.
 Do the same on the other side.
-You will then be able to push it onto a dolly and roll it to your truck.
+Push the hot tub onto a dolly and roll it to your truck.

-- Moving a hot tub on grass: If you're moving a hot tub across grass, you will need to use plywood boards to slide under the hot tub, as described above, as to not damage the grass or the hot tub.
+- When moving a hot tub across grass, use plywood boards to slide under the hot tub.
+This will prevent damaging the grass or the hot tub.

-- Moving a hot tub with a trailer vs. pickup truck: When moving a hot tub using a trailer, you need to strap the tub down and be sure to tie it around as well as underneath the trailer.
-Always make sure it is balanced to prevent any damage.
-When moving a hot tub using a pickup truck, you will need to load it on its edge.
+- You will need to load the hot tub on its edge.
 With the truck backed up, load the tub onto the truck bed, using your dolly and two helpers on each end.
-Once it's in the truck bed, use tie down straps to secure it as well as moving blankets to prevent damage.
+Once it's in the truck bed, use tie-down straps to secure it.
+Cover with moving blankets to prevent damage.
 Take care to drive slowly.